 Note: Don’t forget to throw a few old lures in there for dramatic effect.

 About the Author:

 Andrew Salomone makes artwork about the absurd ways that ideas are communicated through popular culture.
-He is currently teaching a course on contemporary art and the internet at Parsons The New School for Design.
+He is currently teaching a course on art and technology in Arizona.